Raising of school leaving age in England and Wales

 For secondary schools without a Middle School accommodating the new 5th year students was going to be a struggle.
 A popular solution was to provide those schools with a pre-fabricated building (often referred to as ROSLA buildings or ROSLA blocks),[11] providing them with the resources to cope with the new generation of 5th year students.
 This solution proved popular, not only due to the low cost involved for materials and construction, but also the speed which these buildings could be erected.
 Many were supplied by F. Pratten and Co Ltd.[21][22][23][24]

 The ROSLA buildings were delivered in self-assembly packs and then assembled, often within days, regardless of weather conditions.
 They were not intended to stand long-term, though some have stood much longer than was intended.[11]
 Many ROSLA buildings shared similar exterior attributes, the only difference being the separation of rooms within the building.
-The room separation within the building was decided upon by senior school management, hence many walls are false from being added after construction.
+The room separation within the building was decided upon locally after construction, with many internal walls being non-structural.

 The majority of schools have replaced their ROSLA buildings, but numerous schools are still actively using them.[citation needed]